citp/privacy-policy-historical/l/le/leg/legrand.us.md

-> *The following text is extracted and transformed from the legrand.us privacy policy that was archived on 2012-10-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121015113145id_/http%3A//www.legrand.us/Privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the legrand.us privacy policy that was archived on 2013-01-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130117172819id_/http%3A//www.legrand.us/Privacy.aspx) for the most accurate reproduction.*

-# Privacy | Legrand
+# Privacy | by Legrand

 #### Privacy Policy